XXXYUPuzhi/recurrent_transformer_ignition/README.md

 ```

 **Key design decisions:**
+- **Full-sequence input at T=0** — all L=10 coordinates are embedded once before the recurrent loop begins; subsequent iterations receive no new external data.
+T indexes *thinking steps*, not time-steps of a streaming sequence.
 - **Weight sharing** across all T recurrent steps — forces the model to learn through "thinking time" rather than parameter capacity
 - **VIB placed after recurrence** (readout stage), not inside the loop — inside-loop placement causes Posterior Collapse; readout placement aligns with GNW "broadcast" semantics
 - **Bottleneck dimension = 2** — same dimensionality as the input coordinates, forcing the model to "reinvent" the input geometry